 If there’s one thing we can all agree on, it’s how much we love pancakes.
 This classic comfort food reminds us of weekend mornings with our families and late-night gatherings at the local diner.
 And, they’re so easy to make.
 Mix together a few basic ingredients from your pantry, and you’ll have a delicious stack of pancakes on the table in no time.

 To enjoy hearty homemade pancakes any time, we’ve put together ideas from simple to indulgent.
-Whether you like your pancakes as big as your plate, small as silver dollars, or maybe shaped like characters from Toy Story 4, it all starts with a basic pancake batter recipe.
+Whether you like your pancakes as big as your plate, small as silver dollars, or maybe in fun shapes, it all starts with a basic pancake batter recipe.

 To get more pancakes on the table faster, use a double burner griddle.
 Then, it’s time to customize, turning a basic pancake recipe into a new family favorite.